 Oysters nights, every Wed and Thursday at The Morrison are a great way to sample some of the cities best for only $1.50 each.
 The full menu features over 30 varieties of Australian Oysters and has plenty of options for the non-seafood lover in your group.
 You will find the bar just a short walk up from Circular Quay.

-Eating fish and chips by the harbour The best fish and chips I have had in recent years is at Bottom of the Harbour Seafoods at Balmoral Beach.
+Eating fish and chips by the harbour is hard to beat.
+The best fish and chips I have had in recent years is at Bottom of the Harbour Seafoods at Balmoral Beach.
 We usually reward ourselves with lunch here after completing the Taronga to Balmoral walk.
 The menu is varied so you can choose to be healthy and stick to grilled fish and salads or indulge on Charlie’s favourite, potato scallops!

 If you would like a hands-on Sydney seafood experience, then check out these Sydney Fish Market cooking lessons.
 The lessons, held at the Fish Market, run for 3-4 hours and include a demonstration and hands-on class as well as a meal and a glass of wine to finish.
 You learn so much about seafood in the process and get an apron to take home as a souvenir.
 This class is loads of fun.